Jirka-Mayer/BachelorThesis/thesis-text.md

 Converting PrIMuS agnostic encoding to Mashcima encoding is mostly a one-to-one mapping of tokens.
 Pitches have to be encoded differently, tokens have different names.
 In PrIMuS, all tokens have pitch information, so for some tokens, it gets stripped away.

 Some incipits, however, need to be filtered out.
 PrIMuS contains symbols, that aren't present in CVC-MUSCIMA, therefore cannot be engraved.
 These symbols are very long or very short notes (longa, breve, thirty-second).
-PrIMuS also contains many gracenotes and simmilar symbols that the Mashcima engraving system cannot render, so they get removed.
+PrIMuS also contains many grace notes and simmilar symbols that the Mashcima engraving system cannot render, so they get removed.
 There are a couple of other rules and checks that make the conversion slightly more complicated.
 The exact code for the conversion can be found in the file `mashcima/primus_adapter.py`.

 When the conversion finishes, we are left with 64 000 incipits we can use to train on.